dessy/ruby-girls/README.md

 The puzzle.rb and puzzle_answer.txt files are a puzzle for the students to solve and the corresponding answer, respectively.

 The colours.rb file is used to demonstrate a practical use for logic.
 Following the demonstration, the students are asked to create their own program in birthday.rb.
-The file birthday_answer.rb is used to show how the program should work, and is a reference for the students in case they're unable to write the program on their own.
+The file birthday_answer.rb is used to show how the program should work.

 The worksheets are meant to be printed out.
 Throughout the workshop, the slides direct the students to work through each of the worksheets.